7 things holding you back in life

 Fear is one of the strongest emotions.
-We've all been afraid at some point.
+We’ve all been afraid at some point.
 We all have certain fears stacked onto our chest about the future unknown.
-Fear comes in all shapes and forms and that makes it a double-edged sword.
+The fear comes in all shapes and forms and that makes it a double-edged sword.

 You can be afraid of failing.
 You can be afraid of losing money.
 You can be scared of destroying your reputation.
 You can have anxiety thinking about failing to live up to your parent’s expectations, and so on.
 All these things hold you back from taking your shots.